 Blossoms that nourish your yearning for natural beauty, a boost for your spirit and creativity, pure delight…those are the things what we hope to provide to you when you take home our flowers!

 We grow many varieties of flowers.
 The selection changes each year, but sweet peas and dahlias are always grown in abundance and, like all farming or gardening operations, mother nature has the final say in what we are able to bring to market.
 I document what is blooming each week on the Meadow & Thicket Instagram account.
 For those with allergies, we do offer flowers with no scent, and with all the glorious color of many of the scented species and varieties.

 Our 2019 season has come to an end, sadly.
-However we will be offering 4 week Bouquet Subscriptions again next year for those looking for a weekly dose of beauty.
-You will also be able to just pre-order single bouquets for pick up at the Edmonton Downtown Farmers’ Market or at the Old Strathcona Farmers’ Market on Saturdays through the summer in Edmonton.
+However we will be offering 4 week Bouquet Subscriptions again next year for those looking for a guaranteed weekly dose of beauty.
+You will also be able to just pre-order single bouquets for pick up at the Edmonton Downtown Farmers’ Market on Saturdays through the summer in Edmonton.

 As we all know, compost happens.
 I am hoping you will work with me to make it happen more often!
 We put a lot of care and organic nutrition into our soils to ensure our flowers are glowing with health, vibrant colour and fragrance, and will have a long life in your vase.
 All that care and feeding ends up in the stems and petals of the flowers you enjoy.
 You can help to build the soil here at the farm, now and for future generations, if you will bring your “past-their-prime” (okay, even completely dead!) flowers back to us so that we can include them in our compost process and close the soil fertility loop, putting them back into the soil that nourished them.